Groundup Features: kindheroes.club

 When a child in your household is talking about kindness, you feel a sense of responsibility to step up and walk the talk as well.
 Through these conversations about kindness and giving back to the society, it serves as a reminder to us as well.

-Although little, these children are impactful and influential stakeholders who can help build a City of Good.
+Although little, these children are impactful and influential stakeholders who can help Singapore become a City of Good.

 Fun-fact question!
 Are you a Coffee or Tea person?